IT Focus Area: Security

 Means, motive and opportunity are the keys to solving any crime, and cyber attacks are no exception.
 While all attackers have motives, insiders enjoy ideal means and opportunity.
 This places them in a much better position to carry out malicious activities.

-The 2015 Cost of Cybercrime Study by Ponemon found that insiders were the most costly source of attacks.
-Incidents involving insiders cost an average of nearly $145,000 each and took nearly 54 days to resolve, the longest of any type of attack.
+Insider threats are among the most difficult for enterprises to address.
+The 2016 Cost of Cybercrime Study by Ponemon found that insiders were the most costly source of attacks.
+Incidents involving insiders cost an average of nearly $145,000 each and took 51 days to resolve, the longest of any type of attack.

 The ability to quickly detect and respond to insider threats has never been more crucial, but many organizations are failing to deal with the issue.
-A recent SANS insider threat survey of nearly 800 IT security professionals across a variety of industries revealed that while 74 percent of respondents are concerned about insider threats, nearly half have no idea what they’re spending to address them, and 32 percent admitted they have no ability whatsoever to prevent an insider attack.
+A recent insider threat report from Crowd Research Partners found that while seventy-four percent of organizations feel vulnerable to insider threats, less than half (42 percent) have the appropriate controls in place to prevent an insider attack.

 Organizations may be tempted to overlook risks from within their own business ecosystem.
 Managers tend have faith in their own employees, partners, contractors and suppliers, and it’s easy for them to believe that the lack of a known insider incident means everything is OK.
 Unfortunately, it’s more likely that they’re simply blind to what’s going on – many companies don’t have controls in place that would enable them to pick up on anomalous behavior and data exfiltration by authorized users.

 When an insider incident does come to light, it is often handled internally in order to avoid publicity.
-In fact, 75 percent of respondents to PWC’s 2015 Global State of Information Security Survey said they do not involve law enforcement or bring legal charges against insiders involved in compromises.
-By not doing so, they are putting other organizations that may hire those individuals in the future at risk.
+Many organizations do not involve law enforcement or bring legal charges against insiders involved in compromises.
+By not doing so, they are putting other companies that may hire those individuals in the future at risk.

 Who are these people whose behavior threatens us with data loss and brand damage?
 There are various descriptions out there of the different types of insiders behind these threats, with interesting labels ranging from “turncloaks” to “ringleaders.”
 They boil down to three basic types: